jaysylvester/citizen/README.md

       }
     }

-File contents are presented in binary format, so you'll need to use `Buffer.from(fileField1.binary, 'binary')` to create the actual file for manipulation/storage.
+File contents are presented in binary format, so you'll need to use `Buffer.from(fileField1.binary, 'binary')` to create the actual file for storage.

 You can pass global form settings via `citizen.form` in the config or at the controller action level via controller config (see below).